Canon 2000D vs 200D

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 2000D and the Canon 200D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 2000D:

 - More affordable: Was introduced into a lower priced segment (18 percent cheaper at launch).